-Mohs surgery has been proven to be the most effective technique for removing Basal Cell and Squamous Cell Carcinomas (the two most common types of skin cancer) as well as some melanomas and other more unusual skin cancers.
-This technique was developed by Dr. Frederick Mohs in the 1930’s.
+Mohs micrographic surgery has been proven to be the most effective technique for removing basal cell and squamous cell carcinomas (the two most common types of skin cancer) as well as some melanomas and other more unusual skin cancers.
+This technique was developed by Dr. Frederick Mohs in the 1930s.

-Mohs Micrographic surgery results in a 98+% cure rate which is superior to other approaches and spares healthy tissue resulting in better cosmetic results.
-This technique is especially useful on areas of the skin that benefit from tissue sparing, head and neck, genital areas, hands and feet and on lesions that have reoccurred.
-In addition, Mohs is done under local anesthesia in the comfort of the office as opposed to having to undergo general anesthesia in a hospital.
+Mohs micrographic surgery results in a near perfect cure rate, which is superior to other approaches and spares healthy tissue resulting in better cosmetic results.* This technique is especially useful on areas of the skin that benefit from tissue sparing, head and neck, genital areas, hands and feet and on lesions that have reoccurred.* In addition, Mohs is done under local anesthesia in the comfort of the office as opposed to having to undergo general anesthesia in a hospital.

 The term “Mohs” refers to Dr. Frederic Mohs, Professor of Surgery at the University of Wisconsin, who developed this surgical technique in the 1930s.
 The technique has undergone many refinements and has come to be known as “Mohs micrographic surgery” or simply “Mohs surgery” in honor of Dr. Mohs.

 What is Mohs surgery?

 Dr. Mohs recognized that a skin cancer often resembles the “tip of the iceberg” with more tumor cells growing downward and outward into the skin like the roots of a tree.
 These “roots” are not visible with the naked eye, but can be seen under a microscope.